theodi/open-data-licensing/guides/reusers-guide.md

 As general guidance:

-* If your application uses a single primary dataset across the whole application, then include an attribution link in the footer of the application
+* If your application uses a single primary dataset across the whole application, then include an attribution link in the footer of the application, along with any copyright notice provided by the publisher.
 * If your application uses several datasets, then consider displaying an attribution link next to a logical grouping of data items.
-For example if you display an "infobox" that provides some additional metadata, then include an attribution link in the footer of the infobox
+For example if you display an "infobox" that provides some additional metadata, then include an attribution link in the footer of the infobox.
+Copyright notices might still be included in the page footer
-* If your application draws on many different datasets then add a [colophon](http://en.wikipedia.org/wiki/Colophon_(publishing)) page that attributes each of the datasets in turn
+* If your application draws on many different datasets then add a [colophon](http://en.wikipedia.org/wiki/Colophon_(publishing)) page that attributes each of the datasets in turn, including copyright notices.
 * If your application consumes multiple datasets but doesn't display the results directly to users then you should still include attribution, again on a colophon or "about" page

 Even when your application only uses one or a few datasets you should consider adding a colophon page that provides additional detail on the datasets you're using and how you're using them.
 This page makes a good location to include copyright notices and perhaps a dataset citation that can clearly reference your data sources.